What is income tax and how could it change?

 What is the higher rate of income tax?

-Once you earn over £100,000 a year you start losing your tax-free personal allowance.
+But once you earn over £100,000 a year, you start losing your tax-free personal allowance.

-You lose £1 of your personal allowance for every £2 that your income goes above £100,000, which means if you earn more than £125,140 a year you no longer get a personal allowance.
+You lose £1 of your personal allowance for every £2 that your income goes above £100,000, which means if you earn more than £125,140 a year, you no longer get any personal allowance.

 What is the additional rate of income tax?

-The additional rate of income tax is 45% and it is paid on earnings above £150,000 a year.
+The additional rate of income tax is 45%, and is paid on earnings above £150,000 a year.

 The government says about 660,000 people pay the additional rate of income tax.

-The Conservatives promised in their 2019 manifesto that they would not raise any of these rates of income tax.
+In its 2019 manifesto, the Conservative party promised not to raise any of these rates of income tax.

 What are tax thresholds?

-Tax thresholds are the levels of earnings at which people start paying tax or start paying tax at higher rates.
+Tax thresholds are the levels of earnings above which people start paying tax, or where higher rates take effect.

-That means if you get a pay rise you might end up paying a higher rate of tax on some of the money you earn.
+That means if you get a pay rise you might end up paying a higher rate of tax on some of the extra money you earn.

-You would normally expect the thresholds to increase each year in line with rising prices (inflation) because otherwise the amount you can buy with your money - once you have paid taxes - will fall.
+You would normally expect the thresholds to increase each year in line with rising prices (inflation), because otherwise the amount you can buy with your money - after you have paid taxes - falls.

-But governments have been able to raise more money in taxes by freezing these thresholds, without breaking their promises not to increase tax rates.
+But governments have been able to raise more money by freezing these thresholds, without breaking their promises not to increase tax rates.

 For example, if you receive a 5% pay rise and thresholds are frozen, you are likely to end up paying more tax at higher rates.
 This is called fiscal drag.

-When Rishi Sunak was chancellor in March 2021, he announced that the personal allowance and the rate at which people start paying the higher rate of income tax would be frozen until 2025-26.
+When Rishi Sunak was chancellor in March 2021, he announced that the personal allowance and the higher rate threshold would be frozen until 2025-26.

+But because inflation has gone up so much since then, the Institute for Fiscal Studies says the freeze has also increased in value, and is now expected to be worth an extra £30bn.

-It has been reported that the government may decide to freeze those thresholds for another two years, and the threshold for the additional rate may even be reduced from £150,000 to £125,000.
+Reports suggest the government may decide to freeze those thresholds for a further two years, and that the threshold for the additional rate may even be reduced from £150,000 to £125,000.

 What is National Insurance?